neilfitzgerald1972/px-to-rem-css-migration/Readme.md

 px-to-rem-migration is a migration script that converts pixel values to rem values in any CSS fileS.
 This script is intented for use with [code-migrate](https://github.com/ranyitz/code-migrate).

-I stringly recommend using TypeScript when writing your own migration script.
+I strongly recommend using TypeScript when writing your own migration script.
 I tried to simplify by making the migration script a js file and ended up going down the CommonJS vs module rabbit hole.
 I went back to TypeScript as that ended up being the simplier solution.

 While I've tried to do the work to make this also run as a standalone CLI, you can easily lift the script and use it in a more complex migration process.